marian2025/CS50P/README.md

 # CS50’s Introduction to Programming with Python

-These are my solutions for CS50's Introduction to Programming with Python 2022.
+Problem sets with my solutions for CS50's Introduction to Programming with Python aka CS50P.

 ## Disclaimer: